IMSBCompBio/SpaCo/README.md

 should be regressed out.
 In our tutorial, we correct for mitochondrial and hemoglobin genes detected in the spots.

 In this tutorial, we use the [10x Mouse Brain Sagittal Anterior dataset][https://www.10xgenomics.com/datasets/mouse-brain-serial-section-1-sagittal-anterior-1-standard-1-1-0].
-For SPACO, the files "Feature/barcode matrix hdf5 (filtered)", "Feature/barcode matrix (filtered)" and "spatial imaging data" are necessary.
+For SPACO, the files "Feature/barcode matrix hdf5 (filtered)" and "spatial imaging data" are necessary.

 ``` r
 #Specify data paths